 Rin nodded.
 His throat felt too tight.

-That…that’s not fair, Rin wailed to himself, twisting the ribbon violently.
+That… that’s not fair, Rin wailed to himself, twisting the ribbon violently.
+What if I can’t keep it?
 But he swallowed and nodded.
 “I promise.”

 Then Nika’s arms were around Rin, crushing Rin’s ribs until they creaked.